An equivalence between a conjecture of Neumann-Praeger on Kronecker classes and a conjecture on cliques of derangement graphs: Introduction

 Let $G$ be a group acting on a finite set $\Omega$.
 An element $g \in G$ is called a \emph{derangement} if it has no fixed points on $\Omega$.
 If $G$ is transitive, and $|\Omega|\ge2$, a classical theorem of Jordan \cite{Jordan} guarantees the existence of a derangement.
 This elementary fact has motivated a wide range of problems and applications across various areas of mathematics, ranging from number theory to topology; see, for example, Serre's account \cite{Serre}; and in recent years the study of derangements has become a central topic in permutation group theory; see the introductory chapter of \cite{BurGiu} for a survey.

 In this paper we focus on a combinatorial object naturally associated with $G$, namely, the \emph{derangement graph} $\Gamma_G$.
 This is the Cayley graph of $G$ with connection set equal to the set $\mathcal{D}(G)$ of all derangements of $G$: the vertex set is $G$, and two vertices $x,y \in G$ are adjacent if and only if $xy^{-1}$ is a derangement.
 Note that $\Gamma_G$ is loopless, since $\mathcal{D}(G)$ does not contain the identity element of $G$, and it is a simple graph because $\mathcal{D}(G)$ is inverse-closed, that is, $\mathcal{D}(G)=\{d^{-1}\mid d \in \mathcal{D}(G)\}$.
 Moreover, in many natural situations one has $G=\langle \mathcal{D}(G) \rangle$, and therefore $\Gamma_{G}$ is connected.
 For instance, if $G$ is simple, then $\langle \mathcal{D}(G) \rangle$ is a non-trivial normal subgroup of $G$, and therefore equals $G$.
 Moreover, Burness and Fusari \cite{BurFus} recently proved that a finite simple transitive group can be generated by two conjugate derangements, and precise upper bounds for the index $[G:\langle \mathcal{D}(G) \rangle]$ in transitive permutation groups have been investigated in \cite{BaiCa, Garzoni}.
-Cliques and cocliques in $\Gamma_G$ are related by the so called clique-coclique bound (see~\cite[Theorem~2.1.1]{GodsilMeagher}): denoting by $\omega(\Gamma_G)$ and $\alpha(\Gamma_G)$ the clique number and the coclique (or independence) number of $\Gamma_G$, that is, the maximum cardinality of a clique and of a coclique in $\Gamma_G$, we have $\alpha(\Gamma_G)\omega(\Gamma_G)\le |G|$.
-Here, we are interested in the information encoded by cocliques with respect to the action of $G$.
-Note that a subset $\mathcal{F} \subseteq G$ is a coclique in $\Gamma_G$ if and only if, for any two elements $x,y \in \mathcal{F}$, the permutation $xy^{-1}$ fixes at least one point of $\Omega$; equivalently, there exists $\omega \in \Omega$ such that $\omega x = \omega y$.
-Such a subset is also known as an \emph{intersecting set}, and this terminology is motivated by the classical theory of intersecting families of sets in extremal combinatorics, culminating in the Erd\H{o}s--Ko--Rado theorem and its many extensions to other combinatorial structures, including permutation groups; see, for instance, \cite{6,10, li2020ekr,KRS}.
+Here, we are interested in the information encoded by cliques with respect to the action of $G$.
+Before discussing this, we remark some facts about the complementary notion of cocliques.
+Cliques and cocliques in $\Gamma_G$ are related by the so-called clique-coclique bound (see~\cite[Theorem~2.1.1]{GodsilMeagher}): denoting by $\omega(\Gamma_G)$ and $\alpha(\Gamma_G)$ the clique number and the coclique (or independence) number of $\Gamma_G$, that is, the maximum cardinality of a clique and of a coclique in $\Gamma_G$, we have $\alpha(\Gamma_G)\omega(\Gamma_G)\le |G|$.
+Cocliques, also known as \textit{intersecting sets}, are closely related to the classical notion of intersecting families in extremal combinatorics, whose study culminated in the Erd\H{o}s--Ko--Rado theorem, and whose extensions to permutation groups have been studied for example in \cite{6,10, li2020ekr,KRS}.